joshzarb/SQLBasics/README.md

 **Acknowledgments**

 The data used in this analysis was obtained from FiveThirtyEight, a website that covers politics, sports, and culture through data journalism.
 The authors of the data are not affiliated with this code or its author.

+# Alcohol Consumption Analysis and Comparison Across Countries

+This project analyses alcohol consumption patterns across different countries using data from the World Health Organisation Global Information System on Alcohol and Health (GISAH) in 2010.
+The project aims to achieve the following objectives:

+    Identify the top countries with highest and lowest alcohol consumption based on total litres of pure alcohol.
+    Determine the relationship between beer, spirit, and wine servings per region and the total litres of pure alcohol consumed.
+    Compare the alcohol consumption patterns across different regions.

+** Data Collection **

+The data used in this project was obtained from the World Health Organisation, Global Information System on Alcohol and Health (GISAH) in 2010.
+It contains the average serving sizes of beer, spirits, and wine per person and the total litres of pure alcohol consumed for each country.

+** Code Description **

+The code provided uses SQL to create a table, alcohol_consumption, and insert data into it.
+It then runs three SQL queries to achieve the objectives of the project.
+The first two queries identify the countries with the highest and lowest alcohol consumption based on total litres of pure alcohol.
+The third query compares the alcohol consumption patterns across different regions.

+** How to Use **

+To use this code, you will need access to a SQL database.
+Copy and paste the code into a SQL editor, and run the queries one by one.
+The output of the queries will be displayed in the SQL editor.

+** Dependencies **

+This code requires a SQL database to run.